Skip to Content

 Go to Settings > Screen and Video > Video Output Information > Adjust HDR

-Press the up and down buttons as instructed on the screen to adjust HDR.
+Press the up and down buttons on the screen as instructed to adjust HDR.
 Aim to reduce brightness on the three screens to a level where the on-screen image is barely visible.

 Go back and play the video to see if there’s any improvement in the color.